PROPHETIC WORD: 2026 Will Be A Year of Honey; “The Most Beautiful of All Lands” (Ezekiel 20:6)

 Growing up, my siblings and I loved to explore the acres of land at my grandparents’ house.
 During certain times of the year, we would stumble upon wild honeysuckle growing in unexpected spots.
 It always brought us great joy to taste the sweet surprise.

 As I studied the verse more closely, it felt like a true “honey” moment in the Word of God.
 I learned that in the ancient world, date palms produced a thick syrup often referred to as honey.
 This kind of honey came from the fruit of the land and served as a tangible reminder of God’s goodness.
+Scripture also makes it clear that bees produced wild honey in forests and rock crevices.
+It wasn’t manufactured or forced; it was found.

 In Ezekiel 20:6, the Israelites are long removed from the Exodus.
 They are no longer standing at the edge of deliverance.
 Instead, they are in a season marked by rebellion, forgetfulness, and resistance toward God.
 And yet, it is here that the Lord speaks with tenderness and clarity.
 He reminds them of His original intent for His people: